Ireland extends coronavirus lockdown until May 5

-Ireland on Friday extended stay-at-home restrictions designed to slow the spread of coronavirus until May 5, Prime Minister Leo Varadkar said.
+Ireland extended its stay-at-home coronavirus restrictions until May 5, Prime Minister Leo Varadkar said on Friday, telling citizens they had succeeded so far in considerably slowing the spread of the virus but had not yet stopped it.
+Ireland has shut bars, restaurants and non-essential retail and Varadkar told people late last month not to travel more than two kilometers (1.2 miles) from their home or visit friends and family until this Sunday.

-"The restrictions we introduced two weeks ago were due to expire on Sunday.
-Today the expert recommendation is to extend them for a further three weeks," he said in a televised address.
+He said it was the government's "fervent hope" that it will begin to unwind the restrictions after May 5, but there was no guarantee.
+If health officials advise that some can be lifted then, the measures will only be reversed back bit by bit, he added.
+"Today's message is that we cannot be complacent and we cannot lose focus.
+What we are doing is difficult but is making a difference and we have to keep going.
+We need to persevere and we need to maintain our discipline and resolve," the acting prime minister said in a televised address.

-Ireland has shut bars, restaurants and non-essential retail and told people not to travel more than two kilometres (1.2 miles) from their home or visit friends and family.
+"It really does depend on what happens over the course of the next two or three weeks and how people respond to our call to continue.. those behaviors."
+Education Minister Joe McHugh also postponed the leaving certificate state school exams from early June until late July, subject to public health advice, and canceled the junior certificate exams for younger pupils.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)